Reflecting Upon Irreducible Mind

 what exactly?"
 According to the filter theory, by the brain.
 The "exactly"

-to accept it as probably true or correct (e.g. dark matter isn't "exactly"
+something to accept it as probably true or correct (e.g. dark matter isn't

-known in his nature and mechanics, but you don't reject that idea for that
+"exactly" known in his nature and mechanics, but you don't reject that

-reason; the same applies to the non-exactly known causes of multiple sclerosis
+idea for that reason; the same applies to the non-exactly known causes

 Granted,